dotnet/docs/includes/core-changes/globalization/5.0/uax29-compliant-grapheme-enumeration.md

 In addition, starting in .NET 5, the <xref:Microsoft.VisualBasic.Strings.StrReverse%2A?displayProperty=fullName> method, which reverses the characters in a string in Visual Basic, now also follows the Unicode standard for grapheme clusters.

-These changes change are part of a wider set of Unicode and UTF-8 improvements in .NET, including an extended grapheme cluster enumeration API to complement the Unicode scalar-value enumeration APIs that were introduced in .NET Core 3.0 with the <xref:System.Text.Rune?displayProperty=fullName> type.
+These changes are part of a wider set of Unicode and UTF-8 improvements in .NET, including an extended grapheme cluster enumeration API to complement the Unicode scalar-value enumeration APIs that were introduced with the <xref:System.Text.Rune?displayProperty=fullName> type in .NET Core 3.0.

 #### Version introduced